 There’s hardly a time in a PPC campaign’s lifecycle that you wouldn’t need new PPC keyword ideas.

-If you’re just starting out, it’s pretty simple: you need the keywords for laying out the foundation of your campaigns.
+If you’re just starting, it’s pretty simple: you need some seed keywords to lay out your campaigns' foundations.

-Even if you’re getting a 1000% ROI out of your PPC campaigns (oh the promised land...), there are a few good reasons to do additional PPC keyword research:
+And even if you’re getting a 1000% ROI out of your seasoned PPC campaigns (oh, the promised land...), there are still a couple of good reasons to do additional PPC keyword research:

-- As you add negative keywords over time, your account will spread too thin, leaving you with a budget surplus and fewer conversions.
+- As you add negative keywords over time, your volume will spread thinner, leaving you with a budget surplus and fewer conversions.

 The logic is simple: